Michael Demurjian Sells 20,000 Shares of Tyme Technologies Inc (NASDAQ:TYME) Stock

-Tyme Technologies Inc (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the business’s stock in a transaction on Monday, September 16th.
-The stock was sold at an average price of $1.58, for a total value of $31,600.00.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Tyme Technologies Inc (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the business’s stock in a transaction on Monday, September 23rd.
+The stock was sold at an average price of $1.67, for a total value of $33,400.00.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Michael Demurjian also recently made the following trade(s):